state-alchemists/zrb/docs/getting-started.md

   </p>
 </div>

-All instance of BaseTask share a global `xcom` dictionary.
+All instances of BaseTask share a global `xcom` dictionary.
 You can think of `xcom` as in-memory key-value storage.

 The structure of `xcom` dictionary is as follows: